voltlines/ai-bitbucket-code-reviewer/README.md

 The script has two modes of operation:

 1. **Loop over opened PRs**: This mode will loop over all open pull requests in the specified repositories and review them.
 2. **Review a specific PR**: This mode will review a single, specified pull request.
+3. **Loop over all PRs in a specific time periods**: This mode will loop over all pull requests (even the merged ones) in the specified repositories and review them.

 ## Gemini Assist Authentication